-This course is to gain an understanding of advanced technologies applied for integration of Electrical Energy generated from non-conventional Renewable Energy sources to the grid.
+This course studies the challenges and solutions of integration of Electrical Energy generated from non-conventional Renewable Energy sources to the grid.

 Real-life contemporary engineering projects and challenges invariably require inputs from, and collaboration amongst, multiple disciplines.
 Furthermore, legal and economic aspects, as well as safety, team work and project management must also be successfully navigated through.
 This course enables students to immerse themselves in a realistic, multidisciplinary, multifaceted and complex team design project that will draw on their previous specialist learning and also enable gaining and practicing new skills of direct relevance to their professional career.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

 Students are assessed by any combination of three assessment methods:

 The exact mix of these methods differs between subject areas, year of study and individual courses.

 Honours projects are typically assessed on the basis of a written dissertation.

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.